 - 1. Have your child take part in, and receive benefits from, public education programs without discrimination because of his/her disability. - 2.
 Have the school district advise you of your rights under federal law. - 3.
 Receive notice with respect to identification, evaluation or placement of your child. - 4.
 Have your child receive a free appropriate public education. - 5.
 Have your child receive services and be educated in facilities, which are comparable to those provided to every student. - 6.
-Have evaluation, educational and placement decisions made based on a variety of information sources and by persons who know the student and who are knowledgeable about the evaluation data and placement options. - 7.
-Have transportation provided to and from an alternative placement setting (if the setting is a - 8.
-Have your child be given an equal opportunity to participate in nonacademic and extracurricular - 9.
-Examine all relevant records relating to decisions regarding your child's identification, evaluation - 10.
-Request mediation or an impartial due process hearing related to decisions or actions regarding - 11.
+Have evaluation, educational and placement decisions made based on a variety of information sources and by persons who know the student and who are knowledgeable about the evaluation data and placement options.

+- 7. Have transportation provided to and from an alternative placement setting (if the setting is a program not operated by the district) at no greater cost to you than would be incurred if the student were placed in a program operated by the district. - 8.
+Have your child be given an equal opportunity to participate in nonacademic and extracurricular activities offered by the district. - 9.
+Examine all relevant records relating to decisions regarding your child's identification, evaluation and placement. - 10.
+Request mediation or an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, educational program or placement.
+(You and your child may take part in the hearing.
+Hearing requests are to be made to the Superintendent). - 11.
 File a local grievance.